-The Denver Gay, Lesbian, Bisexual, Transgender & Queer Commission (LGBTQ) Commission partners with the community to advance social, economic, and polkitical equality for lesbian, bisexual, transgender, and queer people using our unique position within the City and County of Denver.
+The Denver Lesbian, Gay, Bisexual, Transgender & Queer Commission (LGBTQ) Commission partners with the community to advance social, economic, and political equality for lesbian, gay, bisexual, transgender, and queer people using its unique position within the City and County of Denver.

 Commission Informational Documents

 The LGBTQ Commission meets on the 2nd Tuesday of each month.

 6:00 p.m. - 8:00 p.m.